widgetti/ipyvolume/README.md

     $ jupyter nbextension install --py --symlink --sys-prefix ipyvolume
     $ jupyter nbextension enable --py --sys-prefix ipyvolume

+If you have not previously installed widgets, you might also need

+    $ jupyter nbextension enable --py --sys-prefix widgetsnbextension

-After changing the javascript, run npm install from the js directory, or `webpack --watch` and work from the examples/dev.ipynb notebook,
+After changing the javascript, run npm install from the js directory, or `webpack --watch` and work from the examples/dev.ipynb notebook.